EtchedPixels/FUZIX/docs/BankedZ80.md

 	ret

 but in some cases there may be more efficient methods to do this.

+map_for_swap: on systems supporting swap this will map the page in the A register into memory such that it can be written to disk.
+The macro swap_map in config.h converts an address into the relevant swap mapping.
+For simple banked systems this is generally the same function as map_process_a, but in multi-bank setups it may be more complicated

+map_buffers: map the disk buffers if they are not part of the standard kernel mapping.
+Usually therefore this is a no-op but it does pair with map_kernel_restore even so.

 map_save_kernel: saves a copy of the current mapping and map the kernel.
 If any additional banking is being done within the kernel (such as video or ROM